 Things I learned the day my daughter was born:

 - Nobody knows your body more than you do.
-If something feels wrong say it and insist they check.
+If something feels wrong to say it and insist they check.
 I don’t know why the medical system first reaction is often one of disbelief.
-The only person who can insure they do anything about it you.
+The only person who can ensure they do anything about it.
 Don’t be afraid to get mad.